 New Metric: Normalized Entropy

-Entropy, Expected Log-Losses., is a key metric in BayesiaLab for measuring the uncertainty associated with the probability distribution of a variable .
-The entropy of a variable can also be understood as the sum of the Expected Log-Losses of its states.
+Entropy, H(X), is a key metric in BayesiaLab for measuring the uncertainty associated with the probability distribution of a variable X. The entropy of a variable can also be understood as the sum of the Expected Log-Losses of its states.

 It is expressed in bits and defined as follows: